island-is/island.is/README.md

 ## Reading material

-For all the information regarding the project please make sure to read the [technical overview](handbook/technical-overview/README.md).
+To get more technical information about the project please make sure to read this [overview](handbook/technical-overview/README.md).

 ## How to contribute

-If you want to contribute to this repository, please make sure to follow [this guide](handbook/repository/contribute.md).
+If you want to contribute to the repository, please make sure to follow [this guide](handbook/repository/external-contribute.md).

 ## Prerequisites